jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 Again there is quite a bit to unpack:

 1. The `version` line tells Docker Compose which version of its [file format](https://docs.docker.com/compose/compose-file) we are using.
-Version 3.7 is the latest at the time of writing, so I've gone with that, but older 3.x and 2.x versions would also work fine here; in fact, they might even be a better fit, depending on your use case [^compose-file-v2].
+Version 3.7 is the latest at the time of writing, so I've gone with that, but older 3.x and 2.x versions would also work fine here; in fact, the 2.x series might even be a better fit, depending on your use case [^compose-file-v2].

 1. The file defines a single service, built from the `Dockerfile` in the current directory, denoted `.`.
 All the service does for now is to echo `ready` and exit.

-1. The volume line, `.:/srv/chat`, tells Docker to mount the current directory `.` on the host at `/srv/chat` in the container, which is the `WORKDIR` we set up in the `Dockerfile` above.
+1. The volume line, `.:/srv/chat`, tells Docker to bind mount the current directory `.` on the host at `/srv/chat` in the container, which is the `WORKDIR` we set up in the `Dockerfile` above.
 This means that changes we'll make to source files on the host will be automatically reflected inside the container, and vice versa.
 This is very important for keeping your test-edit-reload cycles as short as possible in development.
 It will, however, create some issues with how npm installs dependencies, which we'll come back to shortly.

 Now we're ready to build and test our bootstrapping container.
 When we run `docker-compose build`, Docker will create an image with node set up as specified in the `Dockerfile`.
 Then `docker-compose up` will start a container with that image and run the echo command, which shows that everything is set up OK.